 Point three percent is hardly enough to qualify as a “wave”, especially considering the current trafficking rate of SNAP benefits is down more than half of what it was in 2000.
-It’s also worth noting that enrollment in the program spiked amid the Great Recession in 2008 but has steadily declined since 2013, when participation hit an all-time high of 47.6 million people.
+It’s also worth noting that enrollment in the program spiked amid the Great Recession in 2008 but has steadily declined since 2013: the same year participation hit an all-time high of 47.6 million people.

-As of 2016, nearly two-thirds of SNAP participants are children, the elderly, and disabled individuals—in other words, folks for whom “just getting a job” or “playing the system” isn’t realistic.
+As of 2016, nearly two-thirds of SNAP participants are children, the elderly, and disabled individuals—in other words, people for whom “just getting a job” or deliberately “abusing the system” isn’t realistic.
 But thanks to the Reagan era “welfare queen” narrative and the subsequent mischaracterization of food stamp recipients, government assistance has become a racially coded political issue, with unwed black mothers serving as the chief scapegoat.

-But despite notions that Black people benefit the most from welfare programs, 32 percent of adult Temporary Assistance for Needy Families (TANF) recipients are white, compared to 31 percent being black, according to the Administration for Children and Families.
-This report also shows that whites made up the highest percentage of participants of all ethnic groups.
-As for SNAP recipients, non-Hispanic whites make up 38.9 percent of households participating compared to 24.9 percent non-Hispanic black households.
-Once again, we see white people making up the biggest ethnic percentage of a government assistance program.
+But despite notions that Black people benefit the most from government assistance programs, 32 percent of adult Temporary Assistance for Needy Families (TANF) recipients are white, compared to 31 percent being black, according to the Administration for Children and Families.
+The same report also shows that white people make up the highest percentage of participants in TANF of all ethnic groups.
+As for SNAP recipients, non-Hispanic whites make up 14 percent more of the households participating than non-Hispanic black households.

-Before anyone deflects by saying that the higher percentage of whites reflects the larger population of White people in America, stop right there.
-The warped rhetoric that blames black people for federal spending on welfare programs doesn’t take total population and corresponding rates of participation into consideration, so I won’t either.
-The sheer breakdown of participant numbers by ethnicity should tell you everything you need to know about why the welfare queen narrative is a sham.
-It’s clear as day that this policy change would impact low-income white people.
-Yet, that pesky cognitive dissonance has led people to believe that only poor folks of color would be affected.
+Indeed, the higher percentage of white people receiving SNAP benefits is a reflection of the fact that there are more white people in America than people of other ethnicities.
+But that is neither here nor there, bearing in mind that the rhetoric that blames black people for federal spending on welfare programs doesn’t take total population and corresponding rates of participation into consideration.
+The sheer breakdown of participant numbers by ethnicity speaks for itself and goes to show how much of a sham the welfare queen narrative is.
+The Trump administration’s proposed policy change would impact low-income white people, yet, cognitive dissonance has led people to believe that only poor folks of color would be affected.

-The widespread disdain for food stamp recipients is a mixture of equal parts racism and classism.
-Participants are often portrayed as lazy, good-for-nothing leeches who undermine the efforts of hard-working Americans.
+The widespread disdain for food stamp recipients is the culmination of both racism and classism, as intersecting instruments of oppression.
+Participants are often portrayed as lazy, good-for-nothing leeches who exist solely to undermine the efforts of hard-working Americans.
 This deep-seated hate for public aid recipients is so embedded in the political psyche of America that many don’t see an issue with the government dictating what low-income people get to eat.
-Our contempt for poor people is so profound that we’ve normalized them being undeserving of small pleasures, like simply enjoying a good meal.
+We’ve normalized them being undeserving of life’s ostensibly small pleasures, such as simply enjoying a good meal.

 Beyond people simply having a right to choose the foods they like to eat, people have medical conditions and allergies that govern what foods they can eat.
 How would people with peanut and lactose allergies fare with America’s Harvest Box?
 And what about people with celiac disease or diabetes?
-We can see the devastating impact government issued food can have on a community by examining the health outcomes of Native Americans.
+We can see examples of the devastating impact government issued food can have on people by examining health outcomes in Native American communities.